CHLGA HAPPENINGS

 The Holiday Luncheon and General Business Meeting usually follows play on the last day of the two-week Partner Ringer Challenge.
 Although the event is festive, the meeting itself takes precedence over decorations, door prizes and other elements that are often involved in invitational tournaments.
 The 2018-2019 sitting Board approved a motion allowing the Holiday Luncheon event coordinator to request an allowance of up to $50.00 which, upon Board approval, can be allotted from the Member/Guest Subsidy Fund.
 Additionally, the Coordinator is sanctioned to add up to $2.00 per member to the cost of lunch to further subsidize the event.
 The event committee is encouraged to sponsor a raffle during the event to recoup the money disbursed from the Member/Guest Subsidy Fund.

 Our Guys and Gals Tournament gives each member a chance to invite a male partner to accompany them on the golf course for a best ball format.
 The partner must have a certifiable handicap in GHIN or other acceptable handicap system.
-This non-subsidized event usually has a theme that is carried throughout the sign-in process, sometimes even on the course and during luncheon.
+This non-subsidized event usually has a theme.
 The entrance fee for the Guys and Gals tournament covers prize money, the luncheon and miscellaneous items such as decorations.
 Chits are not earned for this event.
 Following Board approval in 2020, the winners receive pro shop credit which is posted to individual accounts immediately after the event.
 Each tournament coordinator should attempt to keep the cost of the event to a minimum by recognizing that our male guests do not enjoy some of the frou-frou stuff females enjoy.
-Door prizes and give-aways are not encouraged although our guests seem to enjoy the excitement of a money tree.
+Door prizes and giveaways are not encouraged although our guests seem to enjoy the excitement of a money tree.

 BI-ANNUAL EVENT